servo/tendril/README.md

 point the capacity is saved in the header for later use in deallocation, or in conversion back to an owned string.

-When we clone an owned string, we must also set the LSB of the original pointer to `1` and copy 0 into the `aux` field.
-This will be accomplished using `Cell`.
+When we clone an owned string, we also set the LSB of the original pointer to `1` and copy 0 into the `aux` field.
+This is accomplished using `Cell`.

 It is possible that bit 1 of `ptr` is set even if the string has refcount 1.
 This will happen when slicing in place with a nonzero starting index.
 It's the